SanjayPJ/sanjaypj.github.io/content/posts/why-chose-hugo.md

   - Hugo
 ---

-I use Hugo for my blog, I think the inspiration is https://nithinkamath.me/.
+So, I’ve decided to use Hugo for my blog, and honestly, I think I got a bit inspired by Nithin Kamath’s site.

-This is the reasoning behind choosing hugo.

-My first choice was always do something with nextjs+markdown or gastby or any other flashy javascript framework. then i thought about the time I have to develop the systems or finding a perfect fork or plugins. so NOOOO...

-Hugo, Its fast.
-Not using javascript and 100 million dependencies a good thing, It uses Go, and it seems to be fast.

-Customization.
-I tried customizing it, and its pretty simple.

-Simple, I dont need a lot of functionality for the first time, and need to know where its going. so bare minimum functionalities are enough.

-It is JAMStack.

-And I love writing Markdown.

-so lets start
+At first, I was all set on diving into something flashy with Next.js, Gatsby, or one of those other snazzy JavaScript frameworks.
+But then reality hit me.
+I thought, “Do I really want to spend forever developing systems or searching for the perfect plugins?”
+And my answer was a resounding NOPE!

+Enter Hugo.
+This thing is like a speed demon!
+No JavaScript, no endless dependencies—just pure, fast goodness.
+Plus, it runs on Go, which makes it feel like I’m doing something smart for once.

+Customization?
+Oh, it’s a breeze!
+I gave it a shot, and I was pleasantly surprised at how easy it is to tweak things to my liking.

+I’m keeping it simple for my first foray into blogging.
+I don’t need a million features right off the bat; just the basics to get me started.
+Less is more, right?

+And let’s not forget—it’s all JAMstack, baby!

+Oh, and did I mention I love writing in Markdown?
+It feels like a cozy little secret language for writers.

+So, let’s get this party started!

 ## Step 1: Install Hugo